med-nlp/italian-medical-word-embeddings/README.md

-# Italian Medical Word Embeddings
+# Italian Word Embeddings for the Medical Domain
 by F.A.
 Cardillo (francoalberto.cardillo@cnr.it), F. Debole (franca.debole@isti.cnr.it)

 **If you use this notebook or the resources it builds, please cite:**